-ML70481 is located on surface freehold lands owned by Kestrel, with both mining and pastoral activities being completed in the area.
-Land capability assessments have been undertaken for the site at various points in time and EA rehabilitation requirements are expressed as achieving the land capability classes nominated within the EA, although it should be noted that the use of land capability criteria within the EA significantly pre-dates approval of the ML70481 area.
+ML70481 is wholly located on surface freehold lands owned by Kestrel, with both mining and pastoral activities being undertaken in the area.
+Land capability assessments have been undertaken for the site at various points in time and EA rehabilitation requirements are expressed as achieving the land capability classes nominated within the EA, although it should be noted that the use of land capability criteria within the EA significantly predates approval of the ML70481 area.

 A previous land capability assessment was completed by MWH (2011).
 This assessment was integrated with an earlier 2002 study (MWH 2002) to cover the whole of the Kestrel Extension #4 area, which later became ML70481.
 The most recent land capability study to assess the ML70481 area was undertaken by EMM (2012).
-In relation to the Kestrel Extension #4 area, the assessment findings are summarised in Table 2 and Figure 3.
+In relation to the Kestrel Extension #4 area, the assessment findings are summarised in Table 2 and Error!
+Reference source not found.